-Vitak and Georgi parted company early in the 1920s, with Vitak taking over the music publishing business.
-Even before the breakup, Vitak was determined to bring on a younger partner to continue the business into the next generation and beyond.
-His sister Marie Elsnic had a son, Joseph, who was a musical phenomenon.
+The company changed its name in 1924 to the Vitak-Elsnic Company, a name that would become the gold standard of polka genre publishing.
+Over the next few years, Vitak transitioned leadership of the business to the next generation, led by his nephew Joseph P. Elsnic, a musical phenomenon.
 At an early age, young Joe had mastered the violin, accordion, piano and virtually all brass instruments, especially the newly-developed sousaphone.
 He was so proficient at the sousaphone that, upon enlistment in 1918, he was sent directly to the Great Lakes Naval Training Center outside of Chicago.
 There he became a member of the Navy Band under the direction of none other than John Philip Sousa.

 Joe Elsnic was not just a great musician, but importantly for this business, an especially prolific composer and arranger of some of the standards of the genre.
 He continued his uncle’s outreach and published music directed at other ethnic communities, especially the Polish community.
-He built relationships and collaborated with the best bandleaders of the day, as well as composers and arrangers, who provided fresh material for publication that would sell.
-Like his uncle Louis, he scrupulously copyrighted every original composition and most arrangements to protect their investment; over 600 of these copyrights are still valid today.
-The Vitak-Elsnic Company was then and is still today (as a Division of Music Publishers of America), the leading publisher of American polka music in the world.
+He built relationships and collaborated with the best bandleaders of the day, as well as composers and arrangers, who provided fresh material for publication.
+Like his uncle Louis, he scrupulously copyrighted every original composition and most arrangements to protect their investment; over 600 of these copyrights are still valid.
+The Vitak-Elsnic Company was then, and is still today (as a Division of Music Publishers of America), the leading publisher of American polka music in the world.

 Sources: Vitak-Elsnic Company corporate records, Illinois Secretary of State, Vitak family records courtesy of Rachel Tipton.